Die Nibelungen (1966–67 film): Production

 The 1966/1967 film was produced by Artur Brauner's CCC Filmkunst in cooperation with Belgrad-based Avala Film.
 Both parts were shot back-to-back between 20 April and 20 October 1966.
 Locations included what was then Yugoslavia (today's Serbia: Sremska Rača, Smederevo fortress and Slovenia: Postojna Cave) as well as Iceland, and Spain (Ciudad Encantada and Cuenca).
 Interiors were shot at Spandau Studios in Berlin-Spandau and at the Avala-Studios in Belgrad.
 To save on costs, the large-scale sets (the court at Worms and Etzel's Hall) were constructed in the Belgrad studios.
 However, this was the limit of the cooperation with Avala and the total cost of Die Nibelungen reportedly came to 8 million DM, which would have made it the most expensive post-war film in West Germany at the time.

-According to a survey conducted by the Allensbach Institute prior to shooting, 35% of participants wanted to see a movie about the hero Siegfried, but he had to be blonde and played by an unknown actor.
+According to a survey conducted by the Allensbach Institute prior to shooting, 35% of respondents wanted to see a movie about the hero Siegfried, but he had to be blonde and played by an unknown actor.
 Uwe Beyer, an olympic hammer thrower (bronze medalist in 1964) was selected to play Siegfried.
 He had no prior acting experience and was dubbed by Thomas Danneberg in postproduction.